Guide to Mount Pinatubo Hike from Manila

 Mount Pinatubo History

-The destruction left a dusty valley surrounding the volcano, with a large crater in the caldera that has since filed with rain water, creating a crater lake.
-Today, you can visit this lake by an adventurous 4×4 ride and short hike.
+The destruction left a dusty valley surrounding the volcano, with a large crater in the caldera that has since filled with rain water, creating a crater lake.
+Today, you can visit this lake on an adventurous 4ร4 ride and short hike.

 - Duration: 14 hours